winesapOS/winesapOS/CONTRIBUTING.md

 - `/home/winesap/.winesapos/winesapos-setup.desktop` = A desktop shortcut for the winesapOS First-Time Setup wizard.
 There is also a symlink from '/home/winesap/Desktop/winesapos-setup.desktop' to this file.
 - `/home/winesap/.winesapos/winesapos-upgrade.desktop` = A desktop shortcut for the winesapOS Upgrade wizard.
 There is also a symlink from '/home/winesap/Desktop/winesapos-upgrade.desktop' to this file.
 - `/home/winesap/.winesapos/winesapos-xcloud.desktop` = A desktop shortcut for the Xbox Cloud Gaming streaming.
 There is also a symlink from '/home/winesap/Desktop/winesapos-xcloud.desktop' to this file.
-- `/usr/local/bin/winesapos-resize-root-file-system.sh` = The script used for the winesapos-resize-root-file-system.service.
 - `/home/winesap/.winesapos/winesapos-setup.sh` = The script used for the winesapOS First-Time Setup wizard.
     - Source: `scripts/winesapos-setup.sh`
 - `/home/winesap/.winesapos/winesapos_logo_icon.png` = The winesapOS logo as a 96x96 icon for the winesapOS First-Time Setup and winesapOS Upgrade desktop shortcuts.
 - `/home/winesap/.winesapos/winesapos-upgrade-remote-stable.sh` = The script used for the winesapOS Upgrade wizard.
 It pulls the latest upgrade script from the "main" branch of winesapOS.
+- `/usr/bin/winesapos-dual-boot.sh` = The script used for installing winesapOS in a dual-boot scenario.
+- `/usr/bin/winesapos-mute.sh` = The script for the winesapos-mute.service.
-- `/usr/local/bin/winesapos-plasmalogin-health-check.sh` = Check the status of Plasma Login Manager (PLM) and invoke a recovery console if it fails.
+- `/usr/bin/winesapos-plasmalogin-health-check.sh` = Check the status of Plasma Login Manager (PLM) and invoke a recovery console if it fails.
+- `/usr/bin/winesapos-resize-root-file-system.sh` = The script used for the winesapos-resize-root-file-system.service.
+- `/usr/bin/winesapos-ventoy-bootstrap.sh` = The script used to install Ventoy support.
 - `/etc/sysctl.d/50-winesapos-ram-write-cache.conf` = Configure caching writes into RAM.
     - Source: `scripts/winesapos-install.sh`
 - `/etc/sysctl.d/99-vm-zram-parameters.conf` = Configure optimized zram settings used by Pop!_OS.